Road Tax Changes

 A recent survey by website Carbuyer revealed that nine out of ten drivers were unaware of the current change to the price of road tax being changed.
-This has been seen before when a lack of communication when the tax disk was abolished.
-Anyway, here is everything you will need to know about the current change.
+Lack of communication has been see before when the tax disk was abolished.
+Here is everything you will need to know about the current change.

-Cars which were previously exempt, like those using hybrid, are no longer exempt and will have to pay £130 a year road tax.
-Previously, cars that were emitting 100g of Carbon Dioxide or lower were exempt from paying car tax but since April 1st, they also will be liable to pay £130 every year.
-However, this isn’t all bad as if you drive a hybrid or your car emits 100g of Carbon Dioxide or lower, you get a discounted price to the standard rate of £140.
+Cars which were previously exempt, like those using hybrid, are no longer exempt.
+Hybrid owners will now have to pay £130 a year road tax.
+Previously, cars that emitted 100g of Carbon Dioxide or lower were exempt from paying car tax.
+Nevertheless, from April 1st they also will be liable to pay £130 every year.
+It’s not all bad though as if you drive a hybrid or your car emits 100g of Carbon Dioxide or lower, you get a discounted price to the standard rate of £140.
 Only regular petrol and diesel cars owners will have to pay the standard rate.

-Nevertheless, if you are paying for a car which is over £40,000 then you will have to pay £310 a year but this will be on top of the standard rate for the first 5 years since buying the car.
+If you’re paying for a car which is over £40,000 you’ll have to pay £310 a year, on top of the standard rate for the first 5 years since buying the car.
 If you sell the car before the first 5 years are up, the new buyer will have to pay the rest of the money.
-Yet an advantage of this would be that consumers selling cars over the price of £40,000 might lower the price of the cars to make it more appealing to the costumer.
+On the positive side, consumers selling cars over the price of £40,000 might lower the price of the cars to make it more appealing to the costumer.